User Tools

 where the first four numbers are: RA(decimal degrees), Dec (decimal degrees), dRA (degrees/sec), dDec (degrees/sec), and rotation can be specified with the /Rotation=rotation, where rotation should be calculated as 90 - PA, where PA is measured N thru E.

-From the JPL ephemeris (example above) this line would convert to:
+From the JPL ephemeris example above, one line would convert to:

 Some useful observing object catalogs